Food safety in an emergency

 - casseroles, stews or soups

-- milk, cream, yogurt, soft cheese (for example camembert and brie), most dips
+- milk, cream, yoghurt, soft cheese (for example camembert and brie), most dips

 - mayonnaise, tartare sauce, creamy dressings, aioli and other salad dressings